tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/DULE.md

       <tr width="500">
             <td valign="top"><h3>Objective:</h3>
             </td>
-            <td valign="top"><br>This lab will be show you how to apply a data usage labels to a dataset field, create a data usage policy
+            <td valign="top"><br>This lab will be show you how to apply a data usage labels to a dataset field, and create a custom data usage policy.
             </td>
      </tr>
      <tr width="500">